Ivy Emerging Markets Local Currency Debt Fund

-Fee Waiver and/or Expense Reimbursement: Through January 31, 2017, Ivy Investment Management Company (IICO), the Fund’s investment manager, Ivy Distributors, Inc. (IDI), the Fund’s Distributor, and/or Waddell & Reed Services Company, doing business as WI Services Company (WISC), the Fund’s transfer agent, have contractually agreed to reimburse sufficient management fees, 12b-1 fees and/or shareholder servicing fees to cap the total annual ordinary fund operating expenses for the Fund’s Class A shares at1.25%, Class C shares at 2.00%, Class E shares at 1.40%, Class I shares at 1.00%, Class R shares at 1.50%, Class R6 shares at 1.00% and Class Y shares at1.25%.
-Prior to that date, the expense limitation may not be terminated by IICO, IDI, WISC or the Board of Trustees of Ivy Funds (the “Trust”).
+Fee Waiver and/or Expense Reimbursement: Through January 31, 2018, Ivy Investment Management Company (IICO), the Fund’s investment manager, Ivy Distributors, Inc. (IDI), the Fund’s distri butor, and/or Waddell & Reed Services Company, doing business as WI Services Company (WISC), the Fund’s transfer agent, have contractually agreed to reimburse sufficient management fees, 12b-1 fees and/or shareholder servicing fees to cap the total annual ordinary fund operating expenses (which would exclude interest, taxes, brokerage commissions, acquired fund fees and expenses, and extraordinary expenses, if any) for the Fund’s Class A shares and Class Y shares at 1.25%; Class C shares at 2.00%; Class E shares at 1.40%; Class I shares at 1.00%; Class R shares at 1.50%; and Class N shares at 1.00%.
+Prior to that date, the expense limitation may not be terminated without the consent of the Board of Trustees of Ivy Funds (Board).
 Certain common expenses applicable to all share classes also may be waived to cap total annual ordinary fund operating expenses, which may serve to reduce the expense ratio of certain share classes below its respective expense cap.

 Pricing: All prices and year-to-date returns are based on closing quotes unless noted, as supplied to the NASDAQ by 6:00 p.m.
 Eastern time.
 YTD Prices can be updated 3 to 4 hours after the Daily Pricing information which can result in mismatching data.